- 12:00 pm – 1:15 pm, November 20, 2017: Inaugural Environmental and Natural Resources Research Seminar

 - June 3, 2015: AERE Annual Pre-Conference Workshop

 “An all-day pre-conference workshop on “Field Experiments: Design, Methods and Applications” will be held on June 3rd, 2015.
 The workshop co-leaders are Professors Meredith Fowlie and Mushfiq Mobarak.”
-This conference will have a series of modules addressing randomized control trials (RCTs); experimental research design alternatives; spillovers, general equilibrium effects, and multi-level wholesale jerseys research designs; heterogeneous treatment effects, external validity concerns, and Hawthorne effects; and potential research partners, institutional support, funding opportunities.
+This conference will have a series of modules addressing randomized control trials (RCTs); experimental research design alternatives; spillovers, general equilibrium effects, and multi-level research designs; heterogeneous treatment effects, external validity concerns, and Hawthorne effects; and potential research partners, institutional support, funding opportunities.

 - January 14, 2015: Delaware Ag Week Agriculture Best Manangement Practice Financing Workshop